lithammer/nSpellTracker/README.md

 	-- Desaturate the icon if not found. desaturate = true,

-	-- Match only spell IDs (instead of spell names extracted for a spell ID) matchSpellID = false,

 	-- Set the alpha values of your icons (transparency).

 	-- Debuffs and Buffs
 	alpha = {
 		found = {
-			icon = 1,
+			icon = 1, --buff/debuff was found
 		},
 		notFound = {
-			icon = 0.6,
+			icon = 0.6, --buff/debuff was not found
 		},
 	},

 	-- Cooldowns
 	alpha = {
 		cooldown = {
-			icon = 0.6,
+			icon = 0.6, --spell on cooldown
 		},
 		notCooldown = {
-			icon = 1,
+			icon = 1, --spell not on cooldown
 		},
 	}